The person at the center of this case

 Start here

-Who saw Cynthia near the cemetery on August 15, 2019?
-Any details about her appearance or who she was with?
+Who saw Cynthia near the cemetery on August 15, 2019, and what were the exact circumstances?

 Cynthia Acevedo, a 39-year-old Native American woman, was last seen on August 15, 2019, walking near a cemetery in Laveen, Arizona.
-Her mother reported her missing on August 31, 2019, after two weeks of no contact—highly unusual behavior.
-Investigators suspect foul play in her disappearance and possible death, and the FBI is seeking information to identify those responsible.
+Her mother reported her missing on August 31, 2019, after two weeks of no contact—highly unusual for Cynthia.
+Investigators consider the circumstances surrounding her disappearance and possible death suspicious, and the FBI is seeking information to identify those responsible.

 Try asking